Trains

 Inclusions:

-- Round-trip train journey Christchurch ⇄ Kaikōura
+- Round-trip train journey Ōtautahi Christchurch ⇄ Kaikōura

-- Dining: Snack platter & entrée onboard, full winter roast dinner on return
+- Kai | Dining: Snack platter & entrée onboard, hangi/roast dinner later

-- Sunset and Stargazing at Fyffe House with expert guidance from Dark Sky Trust
+- Sunset and stargazing at Fyffe House with expert guidance from Dark Sky Trust

 - Telescopes & Bluetooth viewing access